Deeksha1108/Job_Scheduler/README.md

 This creates a booking with status `pending` and schedules a cancel job after 2 minutes.

-### ✅ Step 2: Crash the Server
+### Step 2: Crash the Server

 - After booking is created, simulate a crash:
-  - Option 1: Close VSCode terminal using the trash ❌ button
+  - Option 1: Close VSCode terminal using the trash X button or delete icon button
   - Option 2: Use `kill -9 <PID>` to force kill process

-### ✅ Step 3: Restart the Server
+### Step 3: Restart the Server

 ```bash
 npm run start:dev